trelliscope/trelliscope/README.md

 visualizations in the display.

-There are many functions provided that operate on the object that comes out of `trelliscope()` that allow us to specify more information about the display and its behavior before we write it out with `write_display()`.
+There are many functions provided that operate on the object that comes out of `as_trelliscope_df()` that allow us to specify more information about the display and its behavior before we write it out with `write_trelliscope()`.
 We will discuss several of these later.

 ### Conveniently creating visualization data frames from ggplot2

-Before getting into functions that can be used between `facet_trelliscope()` and `write_display()`, we will discuss a utility function `facet_trelliscope()` that makes it easier to achieve the same result as what we showed in the previous example staying strictly within ggplot and not needing to rely on the other tidyverse functions to nest the data, etc.
+A utility function, `facet_panels()` makes it easier to achieve the same result as what we showed in the previous example staying strictly within ggplot and not needing to rely on the other tidyverse functions to nest the data, etc.

-`facet_trelliscope()` works in a very similar manner as ggplot2’s `facet_wrap()`, in that we are specifying that we want the same visualization specification to be applied to each facet of the data that we specify.
+The `facet_panels()` function works in a very similar manner as ggplot2’s `facet_wrap()`, in that we are specifying that we want the same visualization specification to be applied to each facet of the data that we specify.

 For example, using ggplot2, we might do the following to visualize each country separately: